 Biomass and Compost Material

 After final harvest, the substantial plant biomass becomes valuable compost material.
 Loofah produces nitrogen-rich green matter perfect for hot composting.
-Chop vines into 6-12 inch pieces and layer with brown materials (dried leaves, straw) at a 1:2 ratio for optimal decomposition.
+Chop vines into 6-12 inch pieces and layer with brown materials at a 1:2 ratio for optimal decomposition.
+Consider using all plant parts as mulch or soil amendment.

 Seed Saving for Resilience